schedule

 Structural engineering licensure remains essential for safeguarding the public.
 The licensing of structural engineers is dynamic and requires diligence to make sure the licensure process maintains a high level of competence while not becoming overly burdensome.
 By staying informed and addressing threats we can uphold the integrity of our profession and ensure a safer building environment.

-Speakers: Alan Kirkpatrick, Andrea Reynolds and Chun Lau
+Speakers: Carl Josephson, Andrea Reynolds and Chun Lau

 Strengthening of Existing Concrete Structures: Options, Design, and Installation Case Studies